aws-samples/awsome-distributed-training/3.test_cases/torchtune/README.md

 * Comprehensive support for numerous popular dataset formats and prompt templates, ensuring a smooth start to training endeavors.

 This case study provides examples for two schedulers, Slurm and Kubernetes, with detailed instructions available in the `slurm` or `kubernetes` subdirectories.

-**Torchtitan** is a pioneering library for large-scale LLM training utilizing native PyTorch.
-It highlights PyTorch's latest distributed training features through a clean, minimalistic codebase.

-Characteristics of Torchtitan include:

-* User-friendly design, making it easy to understand, use, and extend for various training purposes.
-* Minimal modifications required to the model code for applying 1D, 2D, or upcoming 3D parallelism.
-* A modular approach over a monolithic codebase, facilitating quick start-ups.